gurinderhans/gob/README.md

 ##### (name may change)

 ### TODOS:
-- Handlers without access to response writer need to be able to set custom headers, such as `Location`
 - Obviously the actual router code underneath is more like a PoC!, than actual usable code, will need to rewrite that
 - TESTS!!!
 TESTS!!!
 TESTS!!!